 Abdel Aal told Mada Masr on September 23, 2018, that they are in a legal maze.
 "So far we do not know the verdict.
 It has not been ratified.
 This, of course, prevents us from appealing.”
 Under military courts, no maximum time limit is set for verdicts to be ratified, he said.

-As of October 2019, the military court had not issued a ruling on the verdict, the journalist’s wife, Gaafar, said.
-She added that the military court had also not presented evidence.
+As of October 2020, the military court had not issued a ruling on the verdict, the journalist’s wife, Gaafar, said.

 Alexandrani was a visiting fellow at the Woodrow Wilson Center’s Middle East Program in Washington, D.C in the spring of 2015.
 After leaving the U.S., he moved to Turkey and gave several talks in Berlin and other European cities.
-The journalist knew he risked arrest for his writing upon returning to Egypt, but was compelled to return for a family emergency, according to statements made by his friends on social media and in news reports.
+The journalist knew he risked arrest for his writing upon returning to Egypt, but was compelled to return for a family emergency, according to a statement by one of his friends on Facebook, which as of late 2020 appears to have been removed.

-As of late 2019, the Ministry of Interior, which has oversight of the police and prison system, and the prosecutor general’s office had not answered CPJ’s emails requesting comment.
+The Ministry of Interior, which oversees the police, the prison system, and the prosecutor general’s office did not answer CPJ’s emails requesting comment about Alexandrani’s case in September 2020.